Chart Color Schemes

 In terms of cultural diversity, Renmark records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Renmark has a higher than average cultural diversity, with 18.9% of its population born overseas and 17.6% speaking a language other than English at home.
-Christianity is the predominant religion in Renmark, making up 43.3% of people there.
-Notably, the 'Other' religious category comprises 6.4%, significantly higher than the Rest of SA average of 0.8%.
+Renmark's cultural diversity was above average, with 18.9% of its population born overseas and 17.6% speaking a language other than English at home.
+Christianity was the main religion in Renmark, comprising 43.3% of people there.
+However, the most notable overrepresentation was in Other religions, which made up 6.4% of Renmark's population, significantly higher than Regional SA's average of 0.8%.

 Frequently Asked Questions - Diversity